 He has been Accompanist (piano/guitar/organ) and Choir Director at Temple Ner Tamid in Bloomfield, NJ since 2010, where he plays at all Shabbat and High Holiday services.

-He was the Music Teacher at Essex Valley School in West Caldwell, NJ during 2019-2021.
+He was the Music Teacher at Essex Valley School in West Caldwell, NJ during 2019-2021, and at Warren Middle School in 2022.

 Alstrom has performed with Bette Midler, Chuck Berry, Leonard Bernstein, Herbie Hancock, Eddie Fisher, Odetta, Dion, Larry Coryell, Blood Sweat and Tears, Darlene Love, LaLa Brooks, Ronnie Spector, Lou Rawls, Zubin Mehta, Donald Fagan, John Sebastian, Hubert Sumlin, Uncle Floyd, Peter Noone, Levon Helm, Al Kooper, Stanley Jordan, Eddie Brigati, Steven Van Zandt, Ben E. King, Cissy Houston, Chubby Checker, Rick Derringer, Melanie, John Lloyd Young, and many other notables.